Guarantor Home Loan

 Most people are able to remove the guarantee somewhere between 2 and 5 years after they initially set up the loan, although this can vary significantly.
 Because many guarantees are set up because the borrower has no deposit, removing the guarantee most often depends on how much the property appreciates in value and how much in extra repayments the borrower can afford to make.

-You can still remove the guarantee if you owe more than 80% of the property value however you may have to pay Lenders Mortgage Insurance (LMI) to achieve this.
+You can still remove the guarantee if you owe more than 80% of the property value, however you may have to pay LMI to achieve this.

 Low doc loans cannot be used with the support of a guarantor as lenders are very conservative with their assessment of no financials home loans.
 However it may be possible to get around this if the guarantor takes out a loan on their property and lends this to you for you to use as your deposit.
 Although this is not an ideal situation, it can work for some borrowers.